On this page you can find more information about getting started and using LrControl.

 Syncing the Controller

 To take advantage of motorised faders and encoders with LED collars, the controller value must match the value in Lightroom.
 LrControl will automatically keep your controller synced.
-For example if you press a layer button, or change photo.

 Touch Sensitive Faders